If patio season is calling your name, you may want to add a bottle of Tormaresca Calafuria Rosé to your table this summer.

 A live DJ kept the atmosphere lively while familiar industry faces, food personalities and local creatives mingled throughout the space.

 Another standout moment was learning about the Pantone x Calafuria collaboration, featured exclusively on Calafuria magnums.
-The signature Calafuria pink is inspired by the colour extracted from Negroamaro grapes during delicate skin contact.
+The signature Calafuria pink is inspired by the colour from Negroamaro grapes.
 Shaped by the warmth and light of the upper Salento coastline, the hue represents more than aesthetics.
 It reflects terroir, craftsmanship and those golden coastal moments that inspired the wine itself.

 The entire evening felt immersive without trying too hard.
 Great food, good music, incredible views and a wine that genuinely feels built for summer.

-And with Vancouver patio season finally arriving, Calafuria may end up being one of the bottles you see everywhere for good reason.
+Vancouver patio season is finally arriving, and Calafuria may end up being one of the bottles you see everywhere.

 Trending